Hey, just at a poll in Israel, 9 out of 10, Israelis backed the campaign in southern Lebanon.

 But if we view it as I think it started out to be, which is national security issue, then I think it is firmly in the tradition of conservative principles.

-But I think Bush allowed the media to box him in to making this a nation-building exercise where we define success as elections and peace and stability and so on.
+But I think Bush allowed the media to box him into making this a nation-building exercise where we define success as elections and peace and stability and so on.

 And I think he should stick with the idea of it being national security issue.

-Well, I think Bush has tried to make that case constantly, but he does talk about the value of spreading freedom that freedom is in every heart.
+Well, I think Bush has tried to make that case constantly, but he does talk about the value of spreading freedom, that freedom is in every heart.

-Let me let me come to George Will's defense about one thing, and not that he needs it, by the way.
+Let me come to George Will's defense about one thing.

-Uh he's entirely capable of defending himself.
+He's entirely capable of defending himself.

 They don't know the right things.

-Victory over there in the war on terror or building a democracy.
+in the war on terror or building a democracy.

-And the argument is let's secure victory.
+And the argument is, let's secure victory, okay?

 Can't wait for tomorrow, folks.

-The past two days are indication.
+The past two days are an indication tomorrow's going to be unbeatable.

 Look forward to seeing you then and have a great Tuesday.